In the guide

 - follow appropriate conformity assessment procedures as prescribed by the Regulations

-- ensure that there is a UK declaration of conformity undertaken by the manufacturer
+- ensure that there is a UK / EU declaration of conformity undertaken by the manufacturer

-The UKCA mark is placed on a product by the manufacturer as confirmation that it complies with all the relevant safety standards.
-All machinery requires UKCA marking in accordance with the Supply of Machinery (Safety) Regulations 2008, and (where relevant to electrical components such as chargers) the Electrical Equipment (Safety) Regulations 2016.
+The CE / UKCA mark is placed on a product by the manufacturer as confirmation that it complies with all relevant safety standards.
+All machinery requires CE / UKCA marking in accordance with the Supply of Machinery (Safety) Regulations 2008, and (where relevant to electrical components such as chargers) the Electrical Equipment (Safety) Regulations 2016.

 Back to topParticular safety concerns

 As a retailer, you may not have the same degree of technical knowledge and expertise as a manufacturer or importer.
 However, you may be able to carry out certain checks on the safety of off-road vehicles.
 All off-road vehicles subject to the Supply of Machinery (Safety) Regulations 2008 must be accompanied by a declaration of conformity drawn up by the manufacturer.
 This specifies, amongst other things, which standards the off-road vehicle complies with.
-It is an offence not to provide the declaration of conformity with the machine.
+It is an offence for a machine to be supplied without the declaration of conformity.

 Additionally, you should ensure that each vehicle is supplied with adequate written instructions.
 If you rely only on verbal instructions it will be very difficult to prove what you have said and your instructions may not reach the end user (if the vehicle is a gift, for example).
 If there are parts of the instructions that have a particular relevance to safety, you may wish to highlight them.